We don’t often visit art galleries.

-Address: Lloyd Park, Forest Road, E17 4PP | Opening Hours: Tues-Sun 10am-5pm | Entry: Free
+Address: Lloyd Park, Forest Road, E17 4PP | Opening Hours: Tues-Sun 10am-5pm | Entry: Free, book to visit here

 Housed in a Victorian Methodist chapel-turned drama school-turned exhibition space, the Zabludowicz Collection is one of North London’s most varied contemporary art galleries.
 Driven by philanthropic endeavours, their aim is to bring emerging artists to a wide audience, and frequently commission works by rising talent around the globe.
 They’re also the first London gallery with a dedicated room for 360° VR artwork.

 This group exhibition is exactly as post-apocalyptic as it sounds: 13 artists (including Anicka Yi, fresh off the back of her floating robots installation at Tate Modern) consider how humanity will respond as machines evolve to be more capable than us.
 Case in point: the accompanying AR app that adds another layer to reality that only machines can see…